Titus Ssematimba

-Titus Ssematimba (born 15 August 2003) is a Ugandan footballer who plays for Wakiso Giants FC in the Uganda Premier League and the Uganda national team as an attacking midfielder.
+Titus Ssematimba (born 15 August 2003) is a Ugandan footballer who plays for NEC FC in the Uganda Premier League and the Uganda national team as an attacking midfielder.
 During the 2022 CECAFA U-20 Championship in Sudan, Ssematimba was named the player of the tournament.

 Career

 Wakiso Giants FC

 In September 2021, Ssematimba was unveiled at Wakiso Giants FC from the regional side of Black Star FC in Kampala region.
-On 3rd November 2021, he made his debut for his side of Wakiso Giants FC as it dispatched off SC Villa 3-1 at the Kavumba Recreation Center where he bagged a brace in that match.
+On 3 November 2021, he made his debut for his side of Wakiso Giants FC as it dispatched off SC Villa 3-1 at the Kavumba Recreation Center where he bagged a brace in that match.